|

 miles below the Port

-was the first engagement with Federal forces that the 12th had seen since being
+Landing was the first engagement with Federal forces that the 12th had seen

-assigned to Port Hudson nearly nine months earlier.
-Transferred from the
+since being assigned to Port Hudson nearly nine months earlier.
+Transferred

 War fever reached New Orleans